Bias-inducing geometries: an exactly solvable data model with fairness implications: Replica analysis

 After a few Gaussian integrations the computation of the second term yields:

 Now, in order to complete the computation of the partition function $Z_T$, we have impose the saddle point condition for $\Phi_T$, which is realised when the entropy is extremised with respect to the fields we introduced.
-The saddle point equations for the teacher conjugate parameters give:

-By moving around the terms in these equations one can find two identities that will be useful later in the computation:
+From the associated saddle point equations one can find two useful identities: